USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

 evap_data <- result(evap_geojob)
 ```

 As in the third scenario, if you have a job that will take a long time and plan to close R in the interim, you can specify the argument `email` when creating the knife.
-Then when you use your new knife in the `geoknife` call, it will send an email with appropriate information upon job completion.
+Then when you use your new knife in the `geoknife` call, it will send an email with appropriate information upon job completion (you will see `gdp_data@usgs.gov` as the sender).
 The email alert will contain the completed job URL and ID needed to pull down the data later using `result` (needs URL) or `download` (needs ID).
+Since this process requires you to leave R and get information from an email, it is often only recommended if you don't plan to do further analysis in R. Otherwise, we recommend using the `wait()` function in a script.

 ``` r
 # example of how to specify an email address to get a job completion alert